RhysE96/RhysE96/README.md

 - 🌱 I’m currently focussing on **React!**

-- 👨‍💻 Some of my projects are available at My Repository
+- 👨‍💻 Some of my projects are available at My Repository, or below for some live fully built examples

 - 💬 Ask me about **My projects.**